 Ideally, your carb mix should be a combination of simple sugars (sucrose, glucose, fructose, etc) and depending on your size and the duration of activity, be aiming for anywhere between 30-60g carbohydrates during activity.
 It’s important to note that you shouldn’t overdo your carbohydrate consumption, always test out how you feel with your mix in the gym before you try it during a game simply due to potential G.I. distress.
 The last thing you want on the ice is a bloated stomach.

-For more information on carbohydrate use always feel free to check out my other blog posts that I have done on workout / game day nutrition and my Next Level Performance system takes an exact look at all things supplementation and incorporates it with meal plan design.
+For more information on carbohydrate use always feel free to check out my other blog post that I have done on workout + hockey game day nutrition.
+I also have done a full supplement guide for our off-season hockey training program which takes an exact look at all things supplementation and incorporates it with meal plan design.

 #3: Beta Alanine